azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 5 of 6.
 Create Azure AD application for secure authentication**

-Tenant reader solution provides a UI-based tool that can be used to perform on-demand scans to verify your fixes sooner, check reasons for control failures and view latest scan results.
+Tenant reader solution provides a UI-based tool that can be used to perform on-demand scans to verify your fixes sooner, check reasons for control failures and view the latest scan results.
 This step is required to secure the login and authentication process from UI.
 Use the `Set-AzSKTenantSecurityADApplication` PowerShell command below to configure the Azure AD applications.

 The `Set-AzSKTenantSecurityADApplication` PowerShell command will perform the following operations: